 as well as at the Salon d'Automne des Champs Elysées.

-Returned to England to re-establish a studio in her native Yorkshire in 2016.
+Re-established a studio in her native Yorkshire in 2016.

 Has also recently participated in the annual exhibitions of